argoproject/Argo/docs/developers/grunt-commands.rst

 Grunt commands
 ==============

+These commands are run on the command line, prefixed with ``grunt``.
+For example, to rebuild the CSS after editing the LESS files, you would run ``grunt less``.

+Some commands require you to have external applications installed.
+Instructions for installing dependencies `are included in the developer documentation <index.html#setting-up-a-development-environment>`_.

 ``less``
     Recompiles all LESS files into their corresponding CSS files, including sourcemaps, and then runs ``cssmin``.
     The list of files that will be compiled is defined in ``Gruntfile.js`` in the variable ``cssLessFiles``.